fogbender/b2b-saaskit/README.md

 This means two things.

 One, during SSR, `useQuery` is usually set to `loading` state and `data` is `undefined`.
 Now, the queries that we have successfully prefetched will return actual data.
-In our case, `trpc.counter.getCount.useQuery().data` in the React code is initially going to be `0` instead of `undefined`.
+In our case, `trpc.counter.getCount.useQuery().data` in the React code will be set to `0` instead of `undefined`.

-Two, during client rendering, the query will have an initial value that can be displayed to a user or refetched in the background (XXX why?).
+Two, during client rendering, the query will have an initial value that can be displayed to a user right away.
 Our recommended rule of thumb is to prefetch on the server and do background updates on the client for SSG pages, and to prefetch on the server and do no background re-fetches on the client for SSR pages.
 To control this behavior, we use the `staleTime` `useQuery` option (more on this later).

 `dehydratedState={helpers.dehydrate()}` is the second important part of the integration: it allows components to use query cache during SSR, as well as perform actual serialization of the cache into HTML, so that we can use the same data to perform "hydration" of the client components.

-Now, we need to make some changes in our React code in the `src/components/Counter.tsx` file:
+To take advantage of these features, we must make some changes in our React code in the `src/components/Counter.tsx` file:

 ```diff
 +import type { DehydratedState } from '@tanstack/react-query';